Logo & Brand

 AirBadge communications are friendly, approachable, clear, and concise.

-We adhere to all the conventions of the Microsoft style guide.
+We adhere to the writing conventions of the Microsoft style guide.